rafaelfcardoso/kairo-api/ddd-architecture.md

 ## Domain Model Overview

-The core domain of Zenith API is task management, with supporting subdomains for scheduling, notifications, and AI assistance.
+The core domain of Zenith API is task management, with supporting subdomains for scheduling and notifications.

 ### Bounded Contexts